How long does it take to sell a house?

 If you want to get more viewings for your property, pricing is key.
 Any property will sell if it’s priced competitively, so it’s important to get the asking price right from the start.

 You also need to ensure your property is advertised where would-be buyers are looking.
 That means having it listed on all the major property portal websites, alongside the estate agent’s own website.
-Your estate agent should also be proactively approaching buyers on their books about your property.
+Your estate agent should also be proactively approaching buyers on their books, telling them about your property.

 Lastly, you need to make sure your property listing shows your home at its best.
 Good quality photography, an accurate floorplan and a well written description will all help to attract prospective buyers.